jeremypedersen/gradio-examples/text-to-image-openai/README.md

-# Text-to-Text with OpenAI's API
+# Text-to-Image with OpenAI's API

 ## Prerequisites